MartinDAndersson/SPDE/README.md

 where W is a cylindrical Wiener process.
 The project investigates methods to recover the function σ² by analyzing solution paths.

+For a comprehensive theoretical background on our non-parametric estimation approach, see [theory.md](theory.md), which includes:
+- Detailed mathematical formulation of the problem
+- Theoretical foundations of the partial integration method
+- Convergence properties and error bounds
+- Machine learning approach to coefficient estimation

 ## Experiments

 The `notebooks/` directory contains Pluto notebooks exploring various aspects of the SPDE solutions: